The North Somerset Local Plan will guide housing, business investment, transport and infrastructure in the district until 2038.

 Central Government has imposed a target on North Somerset of building an extra 15,500 houses in the period 2023-28 over and above the currently estimated commitments of 5,035 houses – so 20,535 houses in total.

 This would mean building 1,369 houses every year for 15 years.
-For context, North Somerset has only achieved 1,369 completions once before in the last forty years (in 2007/8).
-We average 803 housing completions per year.
+For context, North Somerset has only achieved that number of completions once before in the last forty years (in 2007/8).
+We average just over 800 housing completions per year.

-North Somerset also has major constraints on development – 40 per cent of land being Green Belt and substantial parts of the district being on the flood plain.
+We also have major constraints on development in North Somerset - 40 per cent of land being Green Belt and substantial parts of the district being on the flood plain.

-The Council has resolved to write to the Government and the local MPs to challenge the basis for forecast housing growth, particularly in the light of the COVID-19 crisis and the climate emergency, and to highlight the ongoing need for substantial investment in infrastructure and jobs to support development.
+The Council has written to the Government and the local MPs to challenge the basis for forecast housing growth, particularly in the light of the COVID-19 crisis and the climate emergency, and to highlight the ongoing need for substantial investment in infrastructure and jobs to support development.

-It is also unclear what impacts the COVID-19 crisis will have on the housing market and the implications this will have for North Somerset’s housing needs.
+It is also unclear what impacts the pandemic will have on the housing market and the implications this will have for North Somerset's housing needs.
 This requires further consideration and also recognition by Government that the basis of current forecasts may need to change.